-Dental Braces - Brace Choices
+Dental Braces Dentist - your Tooth Brace Choices

-Tooth Brace Choices:
+Tooth Brace Choices - overview:

-There are a number of different types of dentist braces, but they generally fall into two broad kinds, Removable braces, or fixed braces with rectangular brackets on each tooth and a wire, often on the outsides of teeth to avoid the tongue, though there are lingual bracket options too.
+There are lots of different types of dentist braces, but they generally fall into two broad kinds, Removable braces, or fixed braces with rectangular brackets on each tooth and a wire, often on the outsides of teeth to avoid the tongue, though there are some lingual bracket options too.
 Braces brackets are often all metal (like train tracks) but can be done so they are tooth-coloured and look less obvious, like the picture below.
 That was perhaps more critical when one had to wear traditional fixed braces often for years, but now many brace treatments can be done in months, so the cheaper metal braces are more acceptable and a bit more robust to the bashing and chewing forces they receive too:

 So why have Tooth Braces?

-For the vast majority it is purely a Cosmetic/Psychological choice, not an Oral Health one.
+For the vast majority, it is often a Cosmetic/Psychological choice, not an Oral Health one.
 In general, most published evidence in the scientific literature cannot show ANY credible benefit to Oral Health from Orthodontic treatment, for the majority of cases.
 No benefit in reduced decay rates, no benefit in gum disease rates and no benefits to longer term oral health in any credible way.
 Indeed some studies that have looked at specific orthodontic cases even when multiple published control trials exist, show overall NO better health gains for typical class 2 division 2 cases, with the Cochrane review concluding doing absolutely nothing can be just as good!

 There are though some other Orthodontic studies that show slight gain or risk reduction for Trauma, in those that have very large discrepancies, such as 9mm overjets, but cases like these are the minority of all Orthodontic cases treated in the UK.